 This often creates confusion when it comes to choosing the right storage temperature for your bottles.

-What Is The Ideal Wine Serving Temperature?
+What is the Ideal Wine Serving Temperature?

 Red Wine Serving Temperatures

 When the liquid is warmer, it exposes all those nutty and fruity flavors red wine is famous for.

-White Wine Serving Temperatures
+White Wine Serving Temperature

-Now, a thing to remember is that wine must never be served with ice.
+Something to remember is that wine must never be served with ice.
 Just make sure you properly chill it before serving and keep it in a wine bucket filled with ice to keep it at serving temperature.

 Rosé wine must be served at the same temperature.